dmora127/CHTC-BioCafe-Fall25-Minimap2/README.md

 <!--TODO: Add to pelican readable origin-->

 ## Setting up our software environment - Optional
-Before we can begin mapping our reads, we need to setup our software environment to run Dorado.
+Before we can begin mapping our reads, we need to setup our software environment to run Minimap2.
 We are going to setup our environment using an Apptainer container.

 1. First, let's login to our CHTC Account